mpokorny/vysmaw/README.md

   * a library for receiving a fast stream of visbility data

-The vysmaw client library is intended to facilitate the development of code for processes to tap into the fast visibility stream on the National Radio Astronomy's Very Large Array correlator back-end InfiniBand network.
+The vysmaw client library is intended to facilitate the development of code for processes to tap into the fast visibility stream on the National Radio Astronomy Observatory's Very Large Array correlator back-end InfiniBand network.
 Please be aware that this library, as well as the implementation of the fast visibility stream at the VLA, is experimental in nature.